basho/erlang_protobuffs/README.markdown

 ## Building with Rake
 If in rake is installed run

-  > rake
+	$> rake

 To run the tests run

-  > rake test
+	$> rake test

-QuickCheck must be installed, QuickCheck Mini is free and can be found at http://www.quviq.com/ To make the dockumentation run
+QuickCheck must be installed to run the tests, QuickCheck Mini is free and can be found at http://www.quviq.com/ To make the dockumentation run

-  > rake doc
+	$> rake doc

+To clean temporary build files run

+	$> rake clean

+And to remove all build files run

+	$> rake clobber

 ## CREDITS